cast-org/figuration/docs/components/button-group.md

 ## Tooltips and Popovers

 Due to the specific implementation (and some other components), a bit of special casing is required for tooltips and popovers within button groups. **You'll have to specify the option `container: 'body'`** to avoid unwanted side effects (such as the element growing wider and/or losing its rounded corners when the tooltip or popover is triggered).

+## Accessibility

+### Ensure correct `role` and provide a label

+In order for assistive technologies (such as screen readers) to convey that a series of buttons is grouped, an appropriate `role` attribute needs to be provided.
+For button groups, this would be `role="group"`, while toolbars should have a `role="toolbar"`.

+In addition, groups and toolbars should be given an explicit label, as most assistive technologies will otherwise not announce them, despite the presence of the correct role attribute.
+In the examples provided here, we use `aria-label`, but alternatives such as `aria-labelledby` can also be used.